What Are The Best Jobs You Can Get with An MBA?

 The Role of Internships in Landing MBA Jobs

-Internships (often during the summer after the first MBA year) are a critical recruitment tool:
+Internships (often during the summer after the first year) are a critical recruitment tool:

 • Many companies use internships as a pipeline for full-time hiring.